 The training will be facilitated by Jonathan Reid and Mike Brown of Fostering Hope, an organization that empowers churches and individuals to care for children and families impacted by foster care.
 Practitioners in the trauma-informed Trust-Based Relational Intervention (TBRI®) and Trauma Competent Caregiver® (TCC) care models, Jonathan and Mike speak honestly as they continue to learn and apply these principles not only in their training but also in their homes as foster and adoptive fathers.

-The cost of this training is covered by funds from the Massachusetts Court Improvement Program and is offered free of charge to Massachusetts Pre-adoptive and adoptive families through DCF or a contracted agency.
+These trainings are offered free of charge to Massachusetts Pre-adoptive and adoptive families through DCF or a contracted agency thanks to the generosity of MARE’s supporters (many of whom are families who have benefited from TBRI training).
 Registrations will be on a first-come-first-served basis.